RohanKrMahato/polyglot-tree-traversal/Readme.md

 ![Tree](./polyglot%20tree.png)

-This project demonstrates traversing a polyglot tree, where each node is implemented in a different programming language.
+This example demonstrates traversing a tree, where nodes are implemented in different programming languages.

 ## Overview